aws/amazon-neptune-for-graphql/README.md

 # AWS resources for the GraphQL API

-You have three option to created the GraphQL API pipeline:
+You have three options to create the GraphQL API pipeline:

 - Let the utility create the AWS resources
 - Let the utility create a CDK file, then you run it